These Chocolate Cherry Pancakes are thick, fluffy, and perfect for summer brunch.

 - 3 tablespoons unsalted butter, melted and cooled

 - 2 cups cherries, pitted and chopped (think blueberry size)

-- high heat oil (such as coconut or ghee) for cooking
+- high heat oil for cooking such as canola or clarified butter

 - In a large bowl, whisk together the flour, sugar, baking powder, baking soda, cocoa powder, and salt.
 In a separate bowl, whisk together the buttermilk, egg and butter.